jelmerp/ghru_assembly/README.md

   - `--minimum_scaffold_depth` The minimum depth of coverage a scaffold must have in order to be kept.
 Others will be filtered out.
 Default 3
   - `--confindr_db_path` The path to the confindr database.
 If not set assumes use of the Docker image where the path is '/home/bio/software_data/confindr_database'
   - `--qc_conditions` Path to a YAML file containing pass/warning/fail conditions used by [QualiFyr](https://gitlab.com/cgps/qualifyr).
 An example of the format can be seen [here](qc_conditions.yml) and [another](qc_conditions_nextera.yml)  more suitable for reads generated from a Nextera library preparation
-  - `--prescreen_size_check` Size in bp of the maximum estimated genome to assemble.
+  - `--prescreen_genome_size_check` Size in bp of the maximum estimated genome to assemble.
 Without this any size genome assembly will be attempted
+  - `--prescreen_file_size_check` Minumum size in Mb for the input fastq files.
+Without this any size of file will be attempted (this and prescreen_genome_size_check are mutually exclusive)

 ## Workflow process
 The workflow consists of the following steps